pluralsh/plural-cli/plural/readme.md

-   destroy, b  iterates through all installations in reverse topological order, deleting helm installations and terraform init        initializes plural within a git repo bundle      Commands for installing and discovering installation bundles help, h     Shows a list of commands or help for one command
+   destroy, b  iterates through all installations in reverse topological order, deleting helm installations and terraform init        initializes plural within a git repo bundle      Commands for installing and discovering installation bundles link        links a local package into an installation repo unlink      unlinks a linked package help, h     Shows a list of commands or help for one command

    API: